yochannah/carpentries.org/_posts/2020/08/2020-08-25-Report-from-the-Mega-Coderefinery-workshop.md

       this without any other distractions (but of course many others help, too).
 - Be careful about answering questions in too much depth, more than is needed.
-If you do, text becomes overwhelming and people can't follow.
+If you do, text becomes overwhelming and people cannot follow.
 Be strategic: if an answer isn't needed for following the course, say so (and if you want, come back and answer later).
   Answer the minimum to let someone follow the course, and inspire